changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         }
     }

-### <a name="add-private-properties"></a>Dodawanie właściwości prywatne
+### <a name="add-private-properties"></a>Dodawanie właściwości prywatnych

-Dodaj następujące właściwości prywatnej do przestrzeni nazw TermLists, klasy programu.
+Dodaj następujące właściwości prywatnych do przestrzeni nazw TermLists w klasie Program.

     /// <summary>
     /// The language of the terms in the term lists.